Quodss/wasm-hackathon/README.md

 3. Mount `%base` desk.
 Make and mount `%wasm` desk
 4. Copy the contents from respective directories and `|commit` them

-Now you can run the tests with `-test`, and you can test the performance by evaluating Ackermann function in UWasm, the jet and in native Hoon (without caching).
+Now you can run the tests with `-test`, and you can test the performance by evaluating Ackermann function in UWasm, the jet and in native Hoon (without caching): `+wasm!ackermann`